-- 2.1.1 ASA should place major emphasis on research to increase competitiveness of U.S. soybean farmers, expand consumer use of soybean products, reduce production costs; improve profitability of soybean production and position U.S. soybeans and soy products as the preferred source. - 2.1.2 ASA believes more research on soybean composition should focus on the enhancement of industrial applications (including biobased energy), health and nutrition benefits, animal nutrition and production for both domestic and foreign customers. - 2.1.3 ASA supports conventional research & development of soybean varieties that are important to agriculture to provide the biodiversity and a widest availability of varieties and traits.
+- 2.1.1 ASA strongly supports research that increases competitiveness of U.S. soybean farmers, expands consumer use of soybean products, improves efficiency and profitability of soybean producers, and positions U.S. soybeans and soy products as the preferred source.
+(2017) - 2.1.2 ASA believes more research on soybean composition should focus on the enhancement of industrial applications (including biobased energy), health and nutrition benefits, animal nutrition and production for both domestic and foreign customers. - 2.1.3 ASA supports research & development of conventional soybean varieties that are important to agriculture to provide the biodiversity and the widest availability of varieties and traits.
 ASA encourages private and public soybean breeders to continue the development of conventional soybean varieties and to make them available to soybean producers.
-Conventional plant breeding and germplasm accessibility must be maintained. - 2.1.4 ASA supports the efforts of the National Council on Food and Agricultural Research (C-FAR) and state councils intended to promote research funding for food and agriculture initiatives. - 2.1.5 ASA supports the protection for the U.S. soybean industry from both bio-terrorism and naturally occurring pests and pathogens by providing adequate funding for the continued efforts by the Animal Plant Health Inspection Service (APHIS) of USDA. - 2.1.6 ASA encourages soybean producers to select seed genetics based on high quality, high yielding protein and oil content.
+Conventional plant breeding and germplasm accessibility must be maintained. - 2.1.4 ASA supports the National Council on Food and Agricultural Research (C-FAR) and state councils' efforts intended to promote research funding for food and agriculture initiatives.
+(2017) - 2.1.5 ASA encourages soybean producers to select seed genetics based on high quality, high yielding protein and oil content.
 ASA also encourages soybean seed companies to include estimated amino acid, protein and oil values content on a 13% moisture basis in their sales literature.
 Seed variety name/number should be available to the producer at the time of purchase.
 ASA encourages seeking ways to enhance the nutritional bundle and oil levels.
-(2016)

-- 2.1.7 ASA supports a requirement that all research data cited or used as the basis for rules and regulations are available and completely open for independent review.
-(2015) - 2.1.8 ASA supports a mandate that trout stream designation not be expanded beyond existing streams in agricultural production areas.
-(2016)
+(2016) - 2.1.6 ASA supports a requirement that all research data cited or used as the basis for rules and regulations are available and completely open for independent review.
+(2015) - 2.1.7 ASA supports new technologies for trait development that enhance individual soybean plant characteristics using the soybean genome.
+(2017)